skordal/potato/example/README.md

 * Port A depth: 4096

 Do not enable the use of the enable pin or reset functionality, as these are not currently supported by the ROM wrapper module.
+Uncheck the "Primitives Output Register" box register.

 Under "Other Options", check the "Load Init File" option and give the location of the coefficient file for the application to store in the ROM.
 To test the